 Jackson is a relatively large city located in the state of Mississippi.
 With a population of 170,674 people and 50 constituent neighborhoods, Jackson is the largest community in Mississippi.

 Jackson is a very ethnically-diverse city.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jackson include Irish, German, Scottish, and African.
+Important ancestries of people in Jackson include Irish, German, Scottish, and European.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include Spanish and French.